umdevelopera/um-account-tabs/README.md

 Adds custom tabs to the Account page menu.

 ## Key features
-- Ability to create custom account tabs with custom title, content and icon.
+- Ability to create custom account tabs.
+- Ability to embed the profile form fields into the custom account tab.
+- Ability to embed the profile form header with cover and profile photo uploaders into the custom account tab.
 - Ability to restrict custom account tabs for specific user roles.
-- Ability to embed a profile form into the custom account tab.
+- Ability to customise the custom account tab colour, icon and position.

 ## Installation